-Paul tells us, "Don't to be conformed to this world but to be transformed by the renewing of your mind."
-9 Paul tells us transformation-a radical change of nature and action-requires

-Transformation-a radical change of nature and action-requires renewing our minds-or thinking differently.
-This is repentance.
+Paul said, "Don't to be conformed to this world but to be transformed by the renewing of your mind."
+Paul tells us transformation-a radical change of nature and action-requires renewing our minds-or thinking differently.
+That is repentance.